Harbir1707/HarbirBookStore/HarbirBookStore/README.txt

-edited the code inside the CategoryController.cs and then created a new category using the Upsert action modify the code in it and then created the partial view for EDIT | BLACK
+edited the code inside the CategoryController.cs and then created a new category using the Upsert action modify the code in it and then created the partial view for EDIT | BLACK then created the _CreateAndBackToListButton.cshtml and added the asp-action in it then agian created another partial view named-_EditAndBackToListButton and added the code in it modify the Upsert.cshtml with additional codes and then added the asp-action to the Index.cshtml run it having an error in Repository.cs trying to fix it....

+modified